 We intend to seek to expand our strategic relationships with major oil companies.
 We refer to the major oil companies and petroleum marketers with whom we have strategic relationships as our "partners."
-During 2009 and the nine months ended September 30, 2010, our top three strategic relationships with major oil companies accounted for approximately 18% and 22%, respectively, of our consolidated revenue.
+During 2009 and the first quarter of 2010, our top three strategic relationships with major oil companies accounted for approximately 18% and 24%, respectively, of our consolidated revenue.
 No single partner represented more than 10% of our consolidated revenue in 2009.
-In the nine months ended September 30, 2010, one partner accounted for approximately 11% of our consolidated revenue.
+In the first quarter of 2010, one partner accounted for approximately

+13% of our consolidated revenue.
 Two of our partners each represented greater than 5% of our consolidated revenue during 2009.
 Our agreements with our major oil company partners typically have initial terms of five to ten years with current remaining terms ranging from less than one year up to seven years.